FRYoussef/multi-agent-store/README.md

 ## Install javafx scene builder

-Scene builder is used to edit the fxml files.
+Scene builder is used to edit the fxml files, but it isn't mandatory for running the code, **it's just for edit the views**.

 Download it from [https://www.oracle.com/java/technologies/javafxscenebuilder-1x-archive-downloads.html](https://www.oracle.com/java/technologies/javafxscenebuilder-1x-archive-downloads.html)